h3rb/gml-pro/README.md

    offered as a license, but many of them are based on the work of other authors, and we're not sure who they were.
 HQ4X for instance is an implementation of a technique discussed in a Siggraph paper, and some of the other shaders are merely knockoffs of either HQ4X or the Bloom shader.
+All of them utilize widely adopted and common techniques.
+Use them at your own discretion, but I am presenting this background information on the legality of certain shaders contained within this project.
+My license covers my work, which includes a majority of the shaders, and a majority of the functions excluding public domain and accredited licenses mentioned herein.

 */